 Legal Loan Singapore is a website to help people find the best licensed money lender in Singapore.
 These money lenders that we list on our site all have many positive reviews from their borrowers.
 In addition, our team who has visited these money lenders all have raving reviews for them.

 If you find that you are in need of money, let us help you find a good licensed money lender.
 This will help you to cut down your time to search for a good lender.
 This means that you will be able to receive your money faster and you will be able to solve your problems quickly.
 Submit your application through us.
 We will not be mass sending out your application.
-Your loan application will only be send to money lenders that we think are good.
-If you have any enquiries, you can drop us an email at email@example.com or call us at +65 6871 4268.
+Your loan application will only be sent to money lenders that we think are good.
+If you have any enquiries, you can drop us an email at firstname.lastname@example.org or call us at +65 6871 4268.

 Legal Loan Singapore will be updating our news section often.
 Our articles can range from money and finances to travel and tips.
 Do bookmark our site so that you can easily access our site and check out our updates.